openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS/0-overview.rst

   can be verified by motherboard firmware to be untempered, which should be sufficient for most purposes.

-  As enabling Secure Boot is device specific, this is not covered in detail.
+  Secure Boot is not supported out-of-the-box due to ZFS module.

 Booting with disk failure
 ~~~~~~~~~~~~~~~~~~~~~~~~~